kubernetes-sigs/gateway-api/site-src/api-types/referencegrant.md

 to resources in the same namespace as the ReferenceGrant.

 ## Example
-The following example shows how a HTTPRoute in namespace `foo` can reference a Service in namespace `bar`.
+The following example shows how an HTTPRoute in namespace `foo` can reference a Service in namespace `bar`.
 In this example a ReferenceGrant in the `bar` namespace explicitly allows references to Services from HTTPRoutes in the `foo` namespace.